mdfarragher/DSC/Regression/HousePricePrediction/README.md

 The rest is up to you!

 # Your assignment
-I want you to build an app that reads the training and testing files in memory, processes them, and then trains a linear regression model on the data.
+I want you to build an app that reads the data file, processes it, and then trains a linear regression model on the data.

 You can select any combination of input features you like, and you can perform any kind of data processing you like on the columns.

-Use the trained model to make house price predictions on all the houses in the test file.
+Partition the data and use the trained model to make house price predictions on all the houses in the test partition.
 Calculate the best possible **RMSE** and **MAE** and share it in our group.

 See if you can get the RMSE as low as possible.
 Share in our group how you did it.
 Which features did you select, how did you process them, and how did you configure your model?